 About 82 percent of U.S. businesses that fail do so mainly because of cash flow problems.
-Knowing what is invoice factoring and its benefits, could be the solution to your business’s cash flow crunch.
+Knowing what invoice factoring and its benefits is, could be the solution to your business’s cash flow crunch.

 There are multiple reasons why a business would have cash flow challenges.
 One of the more common reasons is past-due invoices.
 Many small businesses bill their customers by sending them an invoice.
 If these invoices aren’t paid on time, you could end up with cash flow issues.

 The good news is that there are financing solutions available to help business owners improve their cash flow, including small business administration loans.